 David could combine this strategy with continuing to contribute to his Traditional 401(k), thus reducing his overall taxable income, and increasing the amount that he can convert from his IRA before he hits the next tax bracket.
 If he were to contribute $10,000 to his Traditional 401(k) and convert $10,000 from his Traditional IRA to a Roth IRA, you could view this as a tax neutral transaction.

 Table 3: Balancing a Traditional 401(k) and a Roth Conversion

-If you believe, like I do, that tax rates are exceptionally low this year and will go up in the future, you should have additional incentive to analyze this situation.
-The decision to contribute to a Roth IRA or 401(k) works best for people who expect to be in a similar or higher tax bracket in retirement, and have at least 5 years before the assets are needed in order not to pay unexpected penalties.
+If you believe, as I do, that tax rates are exceptionally low this year and will go up in the future, you should have additional incentive to analyze this situation.
+The decision to contribute to a Roth IRA or 401(k) works best for people who expect to be in a similar or higher tax bracket in retirement , and have at least five years before the assets are needed in order not to pay unexpected penalties.
 Is that you?
-The financial implications of whether to invest in a Roth instead of a Traditional account can be complex and significant.
+The financial implications of whether to invest in a Roth instead of a Traditional account can be complex and significant .
 They should be made in consultation with your Certified Financial Planner.

 Check out out other retirement posts: